The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Another must-do before you leave town is to grab a home-cooked style breakfast from The Goldenrod!

-Day 4: Lighthouses & Portland
+Day 4: Lighthouses & Portland, Maine

-Stop at some of the beautiful lighthouses Maine is known for: Cape Elizabeth Lighthouse and Portland Head Light Lighthouse were a few of our favorites.
 The Portland Head Light is one of the most photographed lighthouses in the United States.

-Make a day stop in PORTLAND, MAINE. – 45 minute drive from York.
 Below you will find a list of our favorite things we did in Portland.

 Lobster Lunch